Treating Eating Disorders with Co-Occurring Trauma and PTSD

 "EFT is something that can be really self-empowering for the client because we can teach the skill," says Twilley, "and we offer a monthly online alumni group that has been very supportive for clients years after they complete treatment at Mirasol."

-The additional trauma modalities complemented Mirasol's already comprehensive integrative eating disorder treatment program including polarity therapy, Reiki, cranial sacral therapy, dance-movement therapy, yoga, adventure therapy and neurofeedback.
+The additional trauma modalities complemented Mirasol's already comprehensive integrative eating disorder treatment program including polarity therapy, Reiki, cranial sacral therapy, yoga, adventure therapy and neurofeedback.

 And tying it altogether, according to Twilley, is Mirasol's pioneering work in neurofeedback.